strapi/codemods/README.md

 #### Transform

-:warning: _These command will modify your source code Before running any commands, be sure you have initialized a git repository, the working tree is clean, you've pushed your code to GitHub, and you are on a new branch._
+:warning: _This command will modify your source code.
+Be sure you have initialized a git repository, the working tree is clean, you've pushed your code to GitHub, and you are on a new branch._

 ```bash
 yarn strapi-codemods transform